whedia/django_project/README.md

 # Django_project

+This is an CRUD app made with python Django.

+You can add a post (name, description and image), edit it and delete it.

 To get it running on your local machine, follow the steps below:

 1 - Run the commands below in your terminal: